 Philadelphia laws are far from perfect when it comes to helping Lyft drivers and passengers sue the at-fault party and/or recover compensation.
-This is largely because ridesharing services are a relatively new thing, and lawmakers have not yet established proper legislation.
+This is large because ridesharing services are a relatively new thing, and lawmakers have not yet established proper legislation.

 It takes years and, in some cases, even decades to pass laws that would actually solve problems – not create them – which is why it is critical that you are represented by a Philadelphia Lyft accident lawyer if you have been injured in a ridesharing accident or one of your family members died in a road crash involving Uber, Lyft, or some other ridesharing company.

 Aside from sexual assaults, theft, and murders, all of which have become very common elements of headlines that mention Lyft and Uber, fatigued and distracted driving could actually lead to the downfall of ridesharing services in the United States and all across the world.

 Passengers of ridesharing vehicles have long complained about their Lyft or Uber drivers being visibly tired, inattentive, exhausted, failing to concentrate on the road, and being distracted.
 Our Philadelphia Lyft accident lawyer explains why fatigue and distracted driving cause ridesharing accidents so often.

 First of all, in order to earn a living or at least make a decent amount of money from transporting passengers, a driver of Lyft or Uber has to spend countless hours on the road, picking up his or her riders and getting them to their destination as quickly as possible.